Legal Closing of Apartment Purchase in Batumi: Step-by-Step Guide 2025

 • Nino Javakhadze — real estate specialist

-• David Kobakhidze – extensive experience with foreign clients
+• David Kobakhidze — works with foreign clients

 What you receive:

-• Certificate for submission to the Public Registry
+• Certificate for registration in the Real Estate Registry

 • Copies of all documents